agritheory/check_run/docs/settings.md

 - **Include Purchase Invoices:**
     - Selected by default
-    - Indicates whether or not purchase invoices are included in a Check Run
+    - Indicates whether or not purchase invoices are included in a Check Run.
+See below for more information and some considerations around purchase invoices with a payment schedule defined
 - **Include Journal Entries:**
     - Selected by default
     - Indicates whether or not journal entries are included in a Check Run.
 For example, the demo data has a journal entry for payroll taxes owed to the local tax authority - this will only show in a Check Run if this setting is selected